How to Setup Prometheus Using Helm Chart On Kubernetes?

 helm search repo prometheus-community

-Before you deploy the Prometheus helm chart, you can view all the YAML manifest by converting the chart to plain YAML files using the following command.
+Before you deploy the Prometheus Helm chart, you can view all the YAML manifests by converting the chart to plain YAML files using the following command.

 helm template prometheus-community prometheus-community/prometheus --output-dir prometheus-manifests